mcoavoux/wiki_parse/README.md

 # Download the data

-You can download the parsed data on [LLF website](http://www.llf.cnrs.fr/Wikiparse).
+You can download the parsed data below.
 Here is what is available:

 **Language**|**Constituency trees**|**Discontinuous constituency trees**|**Labelled dependency trees**|**POS tags**|**Morphological analysis**